ganevdev/gatsby-starter-blog-grommet/README.md

 * Blog posts previews in card style (with a picture-cover or without)
 * Responsive Design, optimized for Mobile devices
 * [styled-components](https://www.styled-components.com) for style

+TODO:
+* switch between dark and light themes (most likely with Redux)
+* transition to TypeScript

 ---